Coordinating Long-Term Disability with Social Security Benefits

 One of the key aspects of future planning is considering potential changes in your health and ability to work.
 It’s important to assess how improvements or deteriorations in your condition might affect your benefit eligibility and the amount you receive.
 If there’s a possibility of returning to work, even in a limited capacity, it’s crucial to understand how this could impact your LTD and SSDI benefits.

-Another important factor is financial planning.
+Another important factor is long-term disability financial planning.
 This involves creating a budget that accounts for your disability benefits and any other income sources.
 It’s also wise to plan for eventualities where benefits might be reduced or discontinued.
 This might involve saving, investing, or exploring other income options that are feasible within the constraints of your disability.

 Staying Informed on Policy Changes